 To be a Registered Respiratory Therapist or RRT means that you have passed two examinations that measure your skills, abilities, and knowledge essential for advanced respiratory therapists.
 This credential, once earned, is recognized nationally as the stand of excellence for professionals in this field.

 The first exam is the Therapist Multiple-Choice Exam or TMC.
-Before January of 2015 it was known as the Therapist Written Registry Exam.
+Before January 2015, it was known as the Therapist Written Registry Exam.
 This exam evaluates the entry level abilities required of respiratory therapists.
 If you pass this exam with a high cut score you can move on to the next one, which is the CSE or Clinical Simulation Exam.

 Who is Eligible?

 Those who wish to take the TMC must be one of the following:

 - At least 18 years old and have at least an associate’s degree from an advanced level respiratory therapy education program supported or accredited by CoARC

 - A CRT for at least four years with at least 62 semester hours of college credit from a regionally accredited institution.
 These 62 hours must include a course in: